LaunchCodeEducation/data-analysis-curriculum/content/sql-part-4/_index.md

 ## Learning Objectives
 1. Understand what a subqueries are and how they are structured.
-1. Understand the difference between a correlated and non-correlated subqueries
+1. Understand the difference between a correlated and non-correlated subqueries.
 1. Understand the differences between `UNION`, `INTERSECT`, and `EXCEPT`.

 ## Key Terminology